-By enabling the Email Address Obfuscation CloudFlare feature, CloudFlare will encrypt email addresses on your web page from bots, while keeping them visible to humans.
+By enabling Email Address Obfuscation, email addresses on your web page will be obfuscated (hidden) from bots, while keeping them visible to humans.
 There are no visible changes to your website for visitors.

 How do I know if email address obfuscation is working?

-2. Retrieve the page source from non-browser client, such as curl, an HTTP library, or similar.
+2. Retrieve the page source from an http client such as curl, an HTTP library, or browser's view-source option.
 Review the source to confirm that the address is no longer present.
 (Tip: If you have a full page of html, you can easily sort through the content by searching for @.
 You shouldn't find an @ for the email address that was encrypted.)

-If you would like to see what CloudFlare has done to the email, just search (in the source code) for cloudflare.com.
+If you would like to see how the email has been changed, just search (in the source code) for cloudflare.com.
 Just below/after that link is the encrypted email address.

 There are certain scenarios where the email addresses are not obfuscated to avoid breaking websites including:

 - In attributes of html tags

 - Inside certain other html tags such as:

 * noscript tags : <noscript></noscript>